krzychb/toit-samples/climate-tft/README.md

 jag watch detect_motion.toit --device climate-tft-krzysztof
 ```

-The part `--device climate-tft-krzysztof` is required to load the application to one specific device if there are more than one on your network.
-A successful log after executing above command will look similar to below:
+The part `--device climate-tft-krzysztof` is required to load the application to one specific device if there is more than one on your network.
+A successful log after executing the above command will look similar to the below:

 ```
-PS C:\Users\krzys\toit\climate-tft> jag watch detect_motion.toit --device climate-tft-krzysztof
+PS C:\Users\krzys\toit\climate-tft> jag watch detect_motion.toit --device climate-tft-krzysztof Scanning ...
-Scanning ...
 Running 'detect_motion.toit' on 'climate-tft-krzysztof' ...
 Success: Sent 24KB code to 'climate-tft-krzysztof'